moreno-isacchi/portfolio-canonical/lilypond-documentation/how-to-install-lilypond.rst

 Copy the content of the ``.zip`` file into a directory of your choice.

-To verify that LilyPond has been correctly installed, move to said directory and write:
+To verify that LilyPond has been correctly installed, move to the installation directory and write:
 ::

   lilypond --version